tulsawebdevs/django-multi-gtfs/README.rst

 Project History
 ---------------
-*multigtfs* was first developed for the `Tulsa Web Devs`_' project to get Tulsa's buses into `Google Maps`_.  `tulsa-transit-google`_ is the the Tulsa-specific portion, and *multigtfs* contains the parts useful for any GTFS effort.  `Tulsa's bus schedule appeared on
+multigtfs was first developed for the `Tulsa Web Devs`_' project to get Tulsa's buses into `Google Maps`_.  `tulsa-transit-google`_ is the Tulsa-specific portion, and multigtfs contains the parts useful for any GTFS effort.  `Tulsa's bus schedule appeared on
 Google Maps in July 2013`_, after a two-year effort.
 The Tulsa Web Devs founded `Code for Tulsa`_ to collaborate on future civic tech projects.

-The conversion to _GeoDjango in February 2014 was generously sponsored by MRCagney_.
+The conversion to GeoDjango_ in February 2014 was generously sponsored by MRCagney_.

 Future
 ------
 Upcoming features include:

 - A sample project
 - Validating the feed against Google's requirements
 - More documentation